Matt-Conrad/CXR_View_Classification/README.md

     git clone https://github.com/Matt-Conrad/CXR_View_Classification.git
     ```
  2. Go to an AWS Elastic Beanstalk console > "Environments" Tab
- 3. Click "Create a new environment", select "Web server environment".
-Enter an application name and environment name in their respective boxes.
+ 3. Click "Create Application".
+Enter an application name.
- 4. In the "Platform" section, select "Managed platform", set "Platform" = "Python", set "Platform branch" = "Python 3.6 running on 64-bit Amazon Linux", and set "Platform version" = "2.9.7"
+ 4. In the "Platform" section, set "Platform" = "Python", set "Platform branch" = "Python 3.6 running on 64-bit Amazon Linux", and set "Platform version" = "2.9.7"
  5. In the "Application code" section, select "Upload your code" and upload the */CXR_View_Classification/Python/Engine/aws_deploy/aws_deploy.zip* file.
 This zip contains all of the code from the *aws_deploy* folder.
  6. Select "Create environment" and wait for the environment to have Status: OK
- 7. Copy the URL for the environment and open the *send_script.py* script.
-Uncomment line 38 and comment line 39.
-In line 38, paste the URL where the ```**ELASTIC_BEANSTALK_INSTANCE_URL**``` placeholder is.
-Make sure you have all or at least part of the *NLMCXR_dcm* folder (you can download it using the desktop app or directly from the website).
-Then run the script and it should send images over HTTP to the AWS EB instance: ```python send_script.py ELASTIC_BEANSTALK_INSTANCE_URL```
+ 7. Use the *send_script.py* script as instructed in step 3 of *Web API Usage for local machine or local VM*

+FOR COMPRESSION, YOU MUST COMPRESS BY HIGHLIGHTING THE FILES, NOT THE FOLDER

 ## Troubleshooting
  ### Logs